Ghaidaa-Alrawad/data-structures-and-algorithms/out/production/data-structures-and-algorithms/LinkedList/LinkedListClass07.md

-# Linked Lists (Challenge 06)
+# Linked Lists (Challenge 07)

 ---

 ## Description of the challenge

-The challenge is to implement a singly linked list class that supports three methods: append, insertBefore, and insertAfter.
-The append method adds a new node with the given value to the end of the linked list.
-The insertBefore method inserts a new node with the given value before the node containing the target value.
-The insertAfter method inserts a new node with the given value after the node containing the target value.
+The challenge is to find the value of the node that is k places from the end of the linked list, where k is a non-negative integer.
+If k is greater than or equal to the length of the linked list, an exception should be thrown.
+The goal is to implement an efficient solution that works for various scenarios.

 ---